yangbranden/CHIP-8-Ghidra/README.md

 	- [x] Register layout
 	- [x] Memory layout
 	- [x] Instruction set
+- [X] Custom Ghidra Processor
 	- [x] Write LDEFS file
 		- initial language definition; enables Ghidra to load your language specification (make basic declarations about the architecture of your processor)
 	- [x] Write PSPEC file
 		- definition for default register values and specific register names for common processor functions (such as the program counter and stack pointer)
 	- [x] Write CSPEC file
 		- compiler specification; define default aspects of your processor your compiler will use
 	- [x] Write SLASPEC and SINC files
 		- "This is where the memory, registers, opcodes, and opcode functionality are all defined"; "the meat of the processor specification"
 	- [x] Use the completed Ghidra processor to examine some ROMs
-- [ ] Additional functionality (possible through scripting?)
+- [ ] Custom Ghidra Loader
-1. automatically set base address to `0x200` when importing `.ch8` file
+	- [X] automatically set base address to `0x200` when importing `.ch8` file
-2. be able to detect sprites in memory (currently just looks like bytes)
+	- [ ] be able to detect sprites in memory (currently just looks like bytes)
-3. be able to automatically load the FONTSET into the memory at `0x000` to `0x050`
+	- [ ] be able to automatically load the FONTSET into the memory at `0x000` to `0x050`
 - [ ] Write my own game ROM and examine how it looks in Ghidra

 ## Schedule